If you're looking to borrow money and keep the costs down you could choose a loan with a low interest rate or a credit

 The best way to get the most out of a 0% purchases credit card is to use it to purchase something at the start of the offer period.
 Then put a plan in place to pay it back in instalments over the entire course of the offer period.

 There's also the option to transfer money from your credit card to your bank account, which you can then spend or use to pay off debts.

-If you want to withdraw money from your credit card to put into your bank account.
-This is a relatively low cost and straightforward option, compared to setting up a personal loan, or borrowing against the value of your house.
+With a 0% money transfer credit card this is a relatively low cost and straightforward option, compared to setting up a personal loan, or borrowing against the value of your house.
 However, it does come with some costs, usually a percentage of the transfer amount.

 You can withdraw money from your credit card and move it to your bank account using your credit allowance.
 It's best to use a money transfer credit card to do this rather than an ordinary credit card, because the charges will be lower.

 Money transfer cards are similar to balance transfer credit cards, which allow you to pay off debts from other credit cards at 0% interest.